This document contains various contributions from BSSGA members over the years. Be sure to read all the way to the end!

 The second time and last time I got hit was when we got home from my first round of golf.
 He screamed and hit me on the porch while I played defense as best I could.
 I tried to play rope-a-dope before Muhammad Ali made it a thing.
 I guess he was mad that no one knew where we were.
 Go figure.
 I took it like a man.
 A lesser person would have forsaken golf forever.
 I went back to the course the very next day, after announcing where I was going, and I have been playing golf ever since.
 And I still come sometimes after dark.

-An excerpt from Range Bucket List by James Dodson, contributed by Bob Griffin, our Membership Chair.
+An excerpt from Range Bucket List by James Dodson, contributed by Bob Griffin.

 This was written by John Derr, CBS sportscaster.